 All three new 1/43 scale Replicarz Eagles are terrific

 The Replicarz Eagles shown here cover 3 of the 4 seasons from 1972 to 1975.
 During this period, speeds at the Indy 500 had increased by huge amounts.
 Spurred on by huge turbocharged horsepower and huge wings holding the cars down through the corners.
-By 1975, speeds were being throttled back on the engine and wing fronts.
+Speeds were being throttled back on the engine and wing fronts by 1975.
 Replicarz details the difference among these cars very well.

 The white #6 and dayglo #20 share similar master bodies.
 The Olsonite-sponsored pole winner from 1972, driven by Bobby Unser, has those huge wings, though simple in design.
 The high-winged Lotus 49s truly ushered in the winged era just a few years before and winged aerodynamics were still in their infancy at this point.
 The Pat Patrick-entered STP-sponsored #20, 1973 Indy 500 winner with Gordon Johncock, shows a year’s development of wings with tire fairings at the front, air dams and strengthening of structure at the rear.